How to ensure that your bank account remains active always.

 Aadhar Card + PAN Card + Video KYC

 As an account holder, you must be aware of dormant account meaning.
 This will ensure that you carry out sufficient transactions to keep your bank account active.
 You can take one of the many preventive measures to ensure that your account is not labelled as dormant.
 Carry out a transaction, transfer funds through any of the banking channels, withdraw cash or make a cheque payable to ensure that your account always remains active.

-With the digibank by DBS app, you can open a new saving account in a few minutes!
+With DBS Bank app, you can open a new saving account in a few minutes!
 Download the app to get started.